-The Historic Penn Farm is excited to welcome Wheelys New Castle to the Farm Stand!
-Wheelys features produce from local vendors such as Fifer Orchards and the William Penn High School, and they hope to include other local goods and art as they grow.
+Historic Penn Farm welcomed Wheelys New Castle to the farmstand this past Summer!
+Wheelys Farmstand Cafe features produce from local vendors such as Fifer Orchards and the William Penn High School’s crop grown right in the field behind the farmstand.
+They hope to include other local goods and art as they grow.
 Their mobile bike cart also serves fresh meals, delicious coffee, and tasty treats from 11 am – 3 pm Wednesday-Sunday.
-The stand plans to remain open through harvest until just before Christmas.
+Currently the farmstand is closed, but will reopen come Spring.

 For more information, menus, and a full list of hours, please visit Wheely’s Facebook page at https://www.facebook.com/wheelysnewcastle/.

 In 2016, the inside and outside of the farm stand got a much-needed face lift.
 Customers can now enjoy a new, brighter space for buying fresh produce.

 Funds received through a Community Water Quality Improvement Grant allowed Delaware Greenways to install ways to reduce water pollution.
 We added a green roof canopy to the farm stand that will capture rainwater and use it to water plants growing on the roof.
 The farm stand has a new energy efficient metal roof and a series of gutters, downspouts and rain barrels.
 These water capturing devices trap rainwater to prevent it from washing chemicals from roads and farm fields into the Army Creek Watershed.